Travel Photography in Sri Lanka [the photographer’s guide]

-When I am in Sri Lanka photography is always my main activity.
+When I am in Sri Lanka, photography is always my primary activity.
 I travel and I love taking out my camera to document this beautiful country.

 The great thing about Sri Lanka is that as a photographer, either amateur or semi-professional, you can always find great situations for street photography, lovely sceneries for landscape photography, and great opportunities for travel photography.

 My experience with the Sri Lankan people has been great.
 The fact that most of the people can talk basic English obviously helps a lot.

 People like to be photographed (without demanding money), they have fun.
 I usually approach them, talking about the place they live, introducing myself and once I see a connection, I take out my camera.

 I am aware only of one location in Sri Lanka where the locals demand money to be photographed, and it’s a very famous spot too.
 It’s up to you to decide what to do.
 I will talk later about it.

 This guide to travel photography in Sri Lanka will help you answer these questions:

 - what photography opportunities you may experience

 - what gear should you take and setting in some challenging cases